DikRoman/DikRoman/README.md

 ### Languages and Tools:
-- Visualization: Tableau, Power Point presentations, Excel charts and graphs, Visio for constructing processes, Plotly Python Graphing Library;
+- Visualization: Tableau, Power Point presentations, Visio for constructing processes, Plotly Python Graphing Library;
 - SQL (at an intermediate level);
 - Python (at beginner level) + libraries: pandas, numpy.
 - MS Excel at upper-intermediate level and other MS Office programs.